laninsky/comparing_monolithic_UCE_fastas/README.md

 * Base genomes (second group of columns named with original fasta name suffixed by "/ucelocus.txt").
 Which taxa were found for each base genome for this locus.
 If taxa had a "problem_within", labeled taxa_prob_w.
 * between_taxa_problem (single column).
 A locus with a "between_taxa_problem" == "Y" (see explanation above), otherwise NA.

+If a locus is problematic within all taxa it is found in, it will not be printed out to the output_matrix.txt file.

 ### Downstream processing
 The utilities folder in this repository contains scripts for extracting the 'good' UCE loci (loci that do not appear to be paralogous in any lineage, and that are found in every lineage) based on the output of monolithic.sh ("output_matrix.txt"), and also for whittling down the probe file to target just these loci.